okami101/vuetify-admin/docs/guide/laravel.md

 MYSQL_ROOT_PASSWORD=root
 ```

+If not using docker don't forget to put `SANCTUM_STATEFUL_DOMAINS=localhost:8080` inside `.env`, where `localhost:8080` is the default local url of Vue CLI admin app.

 ::: warning SANCTUM
 `SANCTUM_STATEFUL_DOMAINS` environnement variable is always needed even if admin app is on same API domain.
 It allows cookie auth sharing between local client app and API server.
 On production you may set the full domain.
 For example if your app will be accessible on **https://my.company.com** : `SANCTUM_STATEFUL_DOMAINS=my.company.com`.
 :::